 Detail from An Historical Map of Canterbury from Roman Times to 1907.
 Available from bookshops and online outlets. £9.99

-While there is evidence of organic town development in the first decades of Roman occupation (c.AD 50–c.90), the end of the century may have seen the planned building of something like a religious ‘resort’ (Figure 1), very similar to establishments seen in Roman Gaul (modern France and Belgium, which had been incorporated into the Roman Empire nearly a century before the Roman invasion of southern Britain).
+While there is evidence of organic town development in the first decades of Roman occupation (c.AD 50–c.90), the end of the century may have seen the planned building of something like a religious ‘resort’.
+Very similar to establishments are known in Roman Gaul (modern France and Belgium, which had been incorporated into the Roman Empire nearly a century before the Roman invasion of southern Britain).
 It might even have been entrepreneurial, immigrant Roman Gauls who established a shrine or shrines beside the Stour.
 Such resorts were typically equipped with a theatre and public baths at an early stage.
 Certainly, local people were involved in this development; the native peoples (now known as Romano-British) were already beginning to create their own particular brand of ‘Roman-ness’.

 The first major change to the town took place in the early second century, c.AD 110, with the establishment of a new street pattern.
 The main streets were laid out at regular intervals, probably using the Rutupiae road as a base line, with a street between baths and theatre, and another street linking with the main road from Dubris (Dover), which was becoming an increasingly important port.
 Roman Canterbury perhaps only now boasted a forum and basilica and the status of a civitas capital — the administrative centre of various British groups, collectively known as Cantiaci by the Romans.
 During the second century, the early cemetery at Rosemary Lane, was superseded, and ribbon development spread along the main roads out of the town.
 Within the town, new cross-streets were built at right-angles to the new axis.
 The road north-east towards Regulbium (Reculver) may also at this time have been laid out on a more perpendicular alignment to meet the Rutupiae road.